SABS-R3/software-engineering-day2/_episodes/13-visualisation-matplotlib.md

 ## Multiple Plots: Multiple Graphs

 We can also group similar plots within a single figure using subplots next to each other within that figure.
-Let's use PyCharm to build another script called `multiple_graphs.py` that positions our three graphs side-by-side and introduces a number of new commands.
+Let's use VSCode to build another script called `multiple_graphs.py` that positions our three graphs side-by-side and introduces a number of new commands.

 The function `matplotlib.pyplot.figure()` creates a space into which we will place all of our plots.
 The parameter `figsize` tells Python how big to make this space.

 Each subplot is placed into the figure using its `add_subplot` method.
 The `add_subplot` method takes 3 parameters.
 The first denotes how many total rows of subplots there are, the second parameter refers to the total number of subplot columns, and the final parameter denotes which subplot your variable is referencing (left-to-right, top-to-bottom).

-Each subplot is stored in a different variable (`axes1`, `axes2`, `axes3`).
+Each subplot is stored in a different variable (`avg_axes`, `max_axes`, `min_axes`).
 Once a subplot is created, the axes can be titled using the `set_xlabel()` command (or `set_ylabel()`).

 ~~~
-import numpy
+import numpy as np
 import matplotlib.pyplot

-data = numpy.loadtxt(fname='../data/inflammation-01.csv', delimiter=',')
+data = np.loadtxt(fname='../data/inflammation-01.csv', delimiter=',')

 fig = matplotlib.pyplot.figure(figsize=(10.0, 3.0))